Days out for less

 One of the biggest advantages of being a childminder or nanny is the flexible routine shaping your days.
 Whether it’s after the morning school run, or in the holidays, you can go wherever you choose.
 It is often one of the reasons parents and carers choose this type of childcare, as it offers lots of activities for children to enjoy, both inside and outdoors.

-The EYFS places great importance on outside play, recognising the role it has to a child’s overall well-being.
+The curriculum frameworks in England and Wales place great importance on outside play, recognising the role they have to a child’s overall well-being.
 Even with no garden space, childminders are required to regularly access outdoor areas whether this is a walk, a play at the park, or going to the woods.

 When thinking about an outing or a day out somewhere you need to factor in the costs, especially in childminding settings where there are more children, and sometimes a few adults too.
 But days out don’t need to cost the earth.
 Whether you provide the excursions as part of your rates, or whether you charge extra, there are low-cost options available.

 Please make sure you’re aware of the latest Covid-19 restrictions and guidance before attending any of these activities.

 - Parks, either local or further afield.
 You can make a day out of it by taking footballs, hula hoops, tennis rackets, books, bug hunting kits and a picnic.

 - Treasure hunt.
 Why not create some lists of objects children need to find.
 These could include leaves, sticks, stones, feathers, pine cones, a daisy, an acorn.
 Children can tick things off as they find them.

 - Natural Collage Walk.
 Get the children to create a large natural collage using items found locally or in the garden/woods.
 They could create a stick family, or make photo frames, or why not try and write their names using materials?